Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Introduction

-Ideally, one would like to start from a microscopic model with short-range interactions, with at least two different phases initially segregated on a macroscopic scale, and derive motion by curvature~\eqref{MCM_phenom} of the boundaries between the phases in the diffusive scaling.
-To this day however, results on microscopic models are scarce.
-Let us provide a (non-exhaustive) account of works on the subject.\\ The paper \cite{Spohn1993}, already cited, is a landmark in the rigorous study of interface motion starting from microscopic models.
-A major difficulty is to understand how to decouple, from the comparatively slower motion of the interface, the fast relaxation inside the bulk of each phase.
-Indeed, in a diffusive time scale and at least for models with local interactions, one expects the bulk to behave as if at equilibrium.\\ In models where the interface is the graph of a function of a one-dimensional parameter, motion by curvature has been proven for a number of interacting particle systems.
-Motion by curvature usually boils down to the heat equation in this case, and the Lifshitz law is related to freezing/melting problems, see \cite{Chayes1996}\cite{Chayes2008}\cite{Chayes2012}, as well as \cite{Lacoin2014b} and the monograph \cite{Carinci2016}.\\ For one-dimensional interfaces in two dimensions, a landmark is the proof of anisotropic motion by curvature for the Glauber dynamics of the zero temperature Ising model (henceforth zero-temperature Ising dynamics).
-The drift of the interface at time $0$ was computed in \cite{Cerf2007} for several types of initial conditions, before the full motion by curvature~\eqref{MCM_phenom} was proven in \cite{Lacoin2014}-\cite{Lacoin2014a}.
-Their proof crucially relies on monotonicity of the Glauber dynamics.\\ More is known on another type of microscopic models for which some sort of a mean-field mesoscopic description can be achieved.
-This comprises the so-called Glauber+Kawasaki process \cite{DeMasi1986} (see also \cite{Bertini2018} for an account of works on the model), which has local evolution rules, and models with long range interactions such as the Ising model with Kac potentials \cite{Comets1987}\cite{DeMasi1993}\cite{DeMasi1994}\cite{Katsoulakis1994}.
+More is known on another type of microscopic models for which some sort of mean-field mesoscopic description can be achieved.
+This comprises the so-called Glauber+Kawasaki process \cite{DeMasi1986} (see also \cite{Bertini2018} for an account of works on the model), which has local evolution rules, and models with long range interactions such as the Ising model with Kac potentials \cite{Comets1987,DeMasi1993,DeMasi1994,Katsoulakis1994}.
 For these models, studied in any dimension, the derivation takes place in two steps: first deriving a mean-field description of the dynamics, then rescaling space-time to derive motion by curvature.
 As a result, lattice symmetries are blurred and the resulting motion by curvature is isotropic.
-Note however the recent works \cite{Funaki2019}\cite{Kettani2020}, where a Glauber+Kawasaki dynamics is considered (respectively Glauber+Zero-range), in dimension two and above.
-In these works, the existence of an interface between regions at high- and low-density is established, and motion by curvature for this interface is obtained directly from the microscopic model, in a suitable scaling of the Glauber part of the dynamics.\\ A last category of models comprises the so-called effective interface models.
-In these models, an interface between phases is represented by the graph of a given function, with which an "interfacial" cost is associated.
-Only the interface is relevant, and the phases it separates are not described.
-Effective interface models comprise the Ginzburg-Landau model in any dimension, see \cite{Funaki1997}, and more recently Lozenge-tiling dynamics in dimension three \cite{Laslier2018}.\\
+A series of recent works~\cite{Funaki2019,Funaki2022ConstantspeedIF,MR4528356} consider a Glauber+Kawasaki dynamics (see also~\cite{ElKettani2020MeanCI} for Glauber+Zero-range).
+In these works, the existence of an interface between regions at high- and low-density is established, and motion by curvature for this interface is obtained directly from the microscopic model, suitably scaling the Glauber part of the dynamics.